Let’s talk about a hotel closet. It’s not ideal.

 Press. & Organize.

-1. Press/steam anything from your suitcase that became wrinkled in transit and USE THE CLOSET AND DRAWERS to organize your stuff. (maybe give them a wipe down first) There is typically a steam iron in every hotel room or Airbnb, but if there isn’t this travel version is a must-bring on any trip.
-Check your hotel or other lodging’s website to see if they provide in-room irons/steamers before you go.
+1. Press/steam anything from your suitcase that became wrinkled in transit and USE THE CLOSET AND DRAWERS to organize your stuff. (maybe give them a wipe down first) There is typically a steam iron in most hotel rooms or rental homes, but if there isn’t this travel version is PERFECT – it acts as either an iron or a steamer and has dual voltage for worldwide use!
+I even use it at home when I’m not in the mood to drag out my bigger steam iron.
+Check your hotel or rental home’s website to see if they provide in-room irons/steamers before you go.
+If not, bring one!

 No one wants to look like a disheveled mess. (horror. think of the photos)